 Redirecting 404 pages to your homepage is a bad SEO practice

-Some people (about 11 percent of all 404 redirects, by some estimates) send 404 errors to their homepage in an attempt to improve user experience.
+Some people (about 11 percent of all 404 redirects, by some estimates) send 404 errors to their homepage to improve user experience.

 But this doesn’t mitigate the challenges associated with bad 404 errors.

-Search engines like Google regard 404 error redirection to the homepage as soft 404 errors, according to Google’s John Muller.
+According to Google’s John Muller, search engines like Google regard 404 error redirection to the homepage as soft 404 errors.

-While this is basically an act of redirecting to a less relevant page, compared to what the user is looking for, the result is a total loss of page ranking amassed by the original page.
+While this redirects to a less relevant page than what the user is looking for, the result is a total loss of page ranking amassed by the original page.

-A case study by SEO specialist G-squared interactive on the impact of redirecting 404s to homepage found that Google bots eventually remove such redirects from its search index, and won’t pass the ranking to the homepage.
+A case study by SEO specialist G-squared interactive on the impact of redirecting 404s to the homepage found that Google bots eventually remove such redirects from its search index and won’t pass the ranking to the homepage.

 Redirecting to the homepage also creates a bad user experience by confusing the users.

-Instead of landing them to a requested page, they end up seeing a homepage with no information about their search.
+Instead of landing them on a requested page, they end up seeing a homepage with no information about their search.